berndporr/pyusbdux/README.rst

       dux.start(1,250)

       # Now we just read data at our convenience in a loop or timer or thread

-      # if data is available you can read it from the ringBuffer
+      # Let's check if samples are available

-      while (not dux.hasSampleAvilabale()):
+      if (dux.hasSampleAvilabale() == 0):
-      	    # do something else or nothing
+      	    # nope!
+Do something else or nothing

-      # getting a sample (array of all USB-DUX channels)
+      # Let's get a sample (array of all USB-DUX channels)
       sample = dux.getSampleFromBuffer()

-      # do something with the sample
+      # do something with the sample, for example print it
       print(sample)

       # rinse and repeat!

+      # shutdown
       dux.stop()
       dux.close()